 Why waste the money on a cage your chinchilla will eventually damage or chew?

-They are likely the most expensive purchase you will make owning a chinchilla so you might as well get it right the first time so that you have nothing to worry about.
+The cage is almost certainly the most expensive purchase you will make owning a chinchilla, so you might as well get it right the first time.

-The goal isn’t to get your chinchilla to stop chewing but ensure that you promote chewing with healthy alternatives.
+The goal isn’t to get your chinchilla to stop chewing, but to ensure you promote chewing on healthy alternatives.

 You just need to monitor certain things and keep an eye on the situation from time to time.

-If you are trying new toys or chew items, simply double check they aren’t chewing the material and possibly ingesting anything harmful.
+If you are trying new toys, simply double check they aren’t chewing them and possibly ingesting anything harmful.